 This is not a difficult project to assemble, but the key is finding the right materials.
 Hopefully, you have your orchid in an orchid pot.
 If not, transplant it into a pot with large holes that promote air circulation.

 As much as orchids like humidity, they do like to keep their roots dry.
 Many orchids have a plastic orchid pot inside of a decorative ceramic pot.
-Be sure that the decorative pot has drainage holes to avoid the roots sitting in any standing water.
+Be sure that the decorative pot has drainage holes to prevent the roots from sitting in any standing water.

 Choose a drip tray to go below the orchid pot that is at least an inch larger than the base of the plant.
-A deep tray that is larger than the base will allow for more water and therefore more humidity.
-If you will be setting the pot on a wood table or other surface susceptible to water damage, I recommend gluing a round cork trivet to the underside of the tray.
+A deep tray that is larger than the base will allow for more water and, therefore, more humidity.
+If you are setting the pot on a wood table or other surface susceptible to water damage, I recommend gluing a round cork trivet to the underside of the tray.

 Fill the tray with decorative stones, pebbles, or glass stones.
 The material you choose is up to you, but larger stones (a half inch to an inch in size) will make the tray easier to clean and store more water.

-Finally, keep an eye on the water levels and top it up as it evaporates.
-Be sure to wash the tray and stones every month to keep it clean.
+Finally, monitor the water levels and top up as they evaporate.
+Wash the tray and stones every month to keep them clean.

 How to Make a Humidity Tray